 Using Glip allows healthcare workers to take advantage of the same sort of mobile computing tools in their professional lives that they do in their personal lives.
 They are as used to doing everything on their phones as everyone else, but without proper security sending a text message that includes patient information is a potential HIPAA violation.
 Now, a clinic that uses RingCentral Office as its business phone system gets secure mobile messaging for free.

 RingCentral Glip is equally useful when accessed from a computer.
 Physicians, nurses, and other members of the care team can post secure messages in an environment that is linked to their business phone system.
-That means they can share text messages and files, call a colleague, or launch a conference call from within the context of the same work activity.
+That makes it easier to run a remote-friendly healthcare practice, as you can share text messages and files, call a colleague, or launch a conference call from within the context of the same work activity.
 Glip adds context to these conversations by allowing messages to be posted to persistent team conversations related to a specific administrative function (such as insurance claims processing or staff scheduling) or medical issue (such as care of a specific patient requiring multidisciplinary care).

 The scenarios below illustrate how RingCentral Glip can help solve practical challenges for outpatient clinics.

 This clinic has organized itself according the concept of a Patient Centered Medical Home (PCMH), meaning that primary care physicians take responsibility for coordinating all the care delivered to a patient.
 The clinic employs physicians representing many of the common specialties patients might need to be referred to and also has close relationships with doctors at the major metropolitan hospital the clinic is affiliated with.